Facts and Figures

 Licences per product/service group

-Out of the total licences in September 2017, the majority of products/services comprised within this total are from tourist and accommodation services (34%), all-purpose cleaners (14%) and tissue paper (7%).
+Out of the total licences in March 2018, the majority of products/services comprised within this total are from tourist and accommodation services (34%), hard surface cleaning products (13%) and tissue paper (8%).

 Licences Per Country